 Installing setuptools, pip, wheel...done.

-Something you should be aware of at the time of writing: Pip's latest version, 18.1, is actually a breaking change for Pipenv.
+Something you should be aware of when writing: Pip's latest version, 18.1, is a breaking change for Pipenvwe should first.
 Thus, the first thing we should do is force usage of pip 18.0 (is there even a fix for this yet?).
 This is solved by typing pip3 install pip==18.0 with the Pipenv shell activated.
-Now let's get to the easy part.
+Now, let's get to the easy part.

 python-lambda: The Savior of AWS

-So far we've made our lives easier in two ways: we're keeping our AWS credentials safe and far away from ourselves, and we have what is by far the superior Python package management solution.
+So far, we've made our lives easier in two ways: we're keeping our AWS credentials safe and far away from ourselves, and we have what is by far the superior Python package management solution.
 But this is all foreplay leading up to python-lambda:

 $ pip3 install python-lambda